bcgov/platform-developer-docs/src/docs/secrets-management/example_secretstore_azure_key_vault.md

 We recommend running the Azure CLI in a Docker or Podman container.
 Installing the CLI directly on your machine requires many dependencies, which might conflict with other tools or take up unnecessary space if you only need it for this task.

-Make sure you have a running Docker ir Podman environment before starting.
+Make sure you have a running Docker or Podman environment before starting.

 Start the container: